Esther Alder: Political background

-In 1995 she was elected to the legislative municipal council of the city of Geneva.
-She left the assembly in 1997 when she was elected deputy to the Grand Council of Geneva, a position she held for twelve years.
+In 1995 Esther Alder was elected to the legislative municipal council of the city of Geneva.
+She left the assembly in 1997 after being elected deputy to the Grand Council of Geneva, a position she held for twelve years.
 She was elected to the administrative council of Geneva in 2011 where she headed the Department of Social Cohesion and Solidarity.
+Although she was supposed to become a mayor during the 2014–2015 legislative year, she chose to give up the position to her Socialist colleague Sami Kanaan.
+In Esther's opinion it made more sense for the head of the Department of Culture and Sports to serve as mayor during a year that was expected to be mainly cultural due to the celebrations marking the bicentennial of Geneva's entry into the Swiss Confederation.